skip to main content

 The NSW Companion Card

-Allows eligible people with lifelong disability to participate at venues and activities without incurring the cost of a second ticket for their companion.
+Allows eligible people with lifelong disability to participate at venues and activities without paying for the cost of a second ticket for their companion.

 Mobility Allowance